omar-kada/autonas/README.md

 a Linux environement with `docker` installed

-## What does it do
+## Main flow

+once launched, the tool will do the following :

-1. read the configuration files
+1. sync the configuration files & check for changes
 2. copy the services folder into `SERVICES_PATH`
 3. generate `.env` file for each compose stack
 4. run `docker compose up` on all the activated services

 ## How to use

-first the tool is installed
+First the tool is installed (preferably using docker)

 **WIP**

+A configuraiton repo (or directory) is needed, you can use [AutoNAS Config](https://github.com/omar-kada/autonas-config) for inspiration.

-start by copying `config.example.yaml` to `config.yaml` and fill the configuration variables
+start by copying `config.example.yaml` to `config.yaml` and fill the required global configuration variables (see [below](#global-configuration))

-at last, run `autonas`
+at last, run `autonas` ( WIP will become a separate docker image )

 ```bash
 autonas run -c config.default.yaml,config.yaml -r https://github.com/omar-kada/autonas-config
 ```

+it takes two arguments :

+- configuration files (-c) : list of configuration files for all the services (last one has more priority).
+- repository (-r) : git repo used to manage the deployed services.

 ## Global configuration